AndrewZhouMQ123/Sci_Graph_API/README.md

 - Relevant Title, detailed captions and legends in all plots (possibly use AI to prompt a response in future)
 - Size Option: Single Column Plot (3.375 inches * 3 inches), Double Column Plot (7 inches * 3 inches)
 - If csv columns incorrect format, then will not plot as expected
+- Try to not have duplicate headers, Pandas automatically appends numbers to duplicate colummns, so if that is not what you want, try to have unique column headers
 ## Plot API
 ### Line and Quadratic
 - API endpoints: /plot/line, /plot/quadratic